Eligibility Requirements

 Does Atlas Corps accept applications from citizens of any country?

 Atlas Corps will determine whether a candidate is able to obtain a J-1 visa in their country by following the information provided by U.S. Embassies on their respective websites and our State Department partners.
-Some embassies and consulates are temporarily closed due to COVID-19 restrictions, while in other countries the U.S. has not had an active U.S. diplomatic post for several years.
+Some embassies and consulates have long wait times for visa appointments, while in other countries the U.S. has not had an active U.S. diplomatic post for several years.
 Since the operating status of many embassies and consulates changes quickly, we still encourage you to apply to the Atlas Corps Fellowship.
-During each placement cycle where we match semi-finalists with Host Organizations, we will only consider semi-finalists who have an active US embassy issuing J1 visas during that specific timeframe.
+During each placement cycle where we match semi-finalists with Host Organizations, we will only consider semi-finalists who have an active U.S. embassy issuing J1 visas during that specific timeframe.

 I am a U.S. citizen or green-card holder (Legal Permanent Resident); can I apply?

-U.S. citizens and legal permanent residents are NOT eligible for the U.S. Fellowship.
-Currently, we are not accepting applications for Fellowships outside the U.S.
+U.S. citizens and legal permanent residents are NOT eligible for the Fellowship.

 Why do I need 2 to 10 years of experience?